About Video Conferencing

 - Max 10 people per breakout room.
 This is actually good practice, though!

-- There is no “main room” for the synchronous conversation, only text chat; but you can do the full-group “main room” on any other tool you have access to.
+- There is no main room for synchronous conversation, only text chat; but you can do the full-group main room on any other tool you have access to.

 - BigBlueButton – open source tool.
 If you cannot self-host, ask your institution.
 If you use Canvas it may already be integrated.

 There are many reasons why you might need to consider doing community-building activities asynchronously – whether it is because some of your students have sub-optimal infrastructure, or your institution requires it.
 For most activities that are demonstrated synchronously, we have offered adaptations for doing them asynchronously or engaging students with them asynchronously if needed.

 The infographic above is created by Torrey Trust under CC-BY-SA-NC 4.0, retrieved from here.